-Water pipes: With regard to the application stage, leakages of BPA into water due to pipe rehabilition depends on accidental cases when the defined ration of LER and hardener is not followed.
+Water pipes: With regard to the application stage, leakages of BPA into water due to pipe rehabilitation depends on accidental cases when the prescribed mixing ratio of LER and hardener is not adhered to.
 Estimating the number of such malpractices was not possible, thus epoxy losses could not be quantified.
 Some losses are due to the cleaning of coating tools with water, although no quantitative estimations are possible.
-About 29 t of epoxy resin and 29 kg of unreacted BPA would be destroyed by thermally recycling metal buckets used for coating, thus exiting the life cycle.
-Proper installation and maintenace should yield no epoxy losses during service life.
+About 29 t of epoxy resin and 29 kg of unreacted BPA would be destroyed by thermally recycling metal mixing buckets used for coating preparation, thus exiting the life cycle.
+Proper installation and maintenance should yield no epoxy losses during service life.

-Marine coatings: Up to 20% of the epoxy used for marine coatings could be lost during paint application (e.g. dripping) or as paint wastage (e.g. unused paint after coating process), end up incinerated or enter the sewages.
-From the 51,000 t of epoxy used annually for marine coating, it is estimated that about 398 kg of residual BPA could be thermally degraded, while about 96 kg could be released into water bodies.
+Marine coatings: Up to 20% of the epoxy used for marine coatings could be lost during paint application (e.g. dripping) or as paint wastage (e.g. unused paint after coating process), end up being incinerated or enter the sewages.
+From the 51,000 t of epoxy used annually for marine coating, it is estimated that about 398 kg of residual BPA could be thermally degraded, while about 96 kg could be released to water bodies.
 During service life, the biggest source of release are decks coated with epoxy-based topcoats, susceptible to UV radiation.
 The number of ships with epoxy-coated decks is not known.
-Waste handling of end-of-life ships would pose the highest possibility of BPA release for marine coatings.
-Up to 95% of European ships are dismantled in Asian countries following unclear practices.
-The European Commission regulation on handling end-of-life ships will not be fully in force until 2020, but will only apply to ships with EU flags, thus some ships may change flagship and avoid new requirements.
-In total, the degradation of 8,000 t of epoxy resins in marine coatings from the 350 European ships could lead to 388 kg of residual BPA being released in the environment annually.
+Salvaging of end-of-life ships would pose the highest possibility of BPA release for marine coatings.
+Up to 95% of European ships are dismantled in Asian countries following not-known wrecking practices.
+The European Commission’s regulation on handling end-of-life ships will not be fully in force until 2020, but will only apply to ships with EU flags, thus some ships may change flag to avoid compliance with the new requirements.
+In total, the theoretical degradation of 8,000 t of epoxy resins in marine coatings from the 350 European ships could lead to 388 kg of residual BPA being released in the environment annually.

-Automotive coatings: Primer residues gradually accumulating as sludge would constite the highest potential sources for epoxy losses during Cathodic Electro Deposition or CED (application stage).
+Automotive coatings: Primer residues gradually accumulating as sludge in dip tanks would constitute the highest potential sources for epoxy losses during Cathodic Electro Deposition CED coating (application stage).
 They would account for 788 t of waste epoxy resin containing about 51 kg of residual BPA annually.
 Sludge is likely to be incinerated, though landfilling could not be excluded.
 During service life of a car, 1% of the original coating would be lost.
-Taking into account the number of registered cars in 2013 (11.9 million cars), it was calculated that from the 225 t of epoxy resins in use, about 15 kg of BPA could potentially be leaching out to the environment every year.
+Taking into account the number of registered cars in 2013 across Europe (11.9 million cars), it was calculated that from the 225 t of epoxy resins in use, about 15 kg of BPA could potentially be leaching out to the environment every year.
 Recent European legislation mandates epoxy resins to be subjected to thermal decomposition.
 However, it is not possible to properly assess the final outcome of 13,230 t of epoxy resin at waste stage – corresponding 860 kg of BPA.
-Finally, it should be noted that the analysis only considered cars, without looking into other automotive coated via CED (e.g. trucks, motorbikes).
-Finally, epoxy resin particles could be released during storage and dismantling of end-of-life cars.
-The waste car body would be subjected to various treatment processes depending on the country’s waste legislation.
+Finally, it should be noted that the analysis only considered cars, without looking into other vehicles coated via CED technology (e.g. trucks, motorbikes).
+On top of this, epoxy resin particles could be released during storage and dismantling of end-of-life cars.
+Waste car bodies would be subjected to various treatment processes depending on a country’s waste legislation.